When I was pregnant with my first, I knew I wanted to breastfeed and hoped to do it for a year or so. Fairly simple.

 Pin this post on breastfeeding after c-section success stories for later!

 Still reading?
-Well, I got pregnant the month that Colton weaned.
+Well, I got pregnant the month that my first baby weaned.
 Unfortunately, it was a chemical pregnancy.

 But, our story has a happy ending!
 I got pregnant with our rainbow baby, Blair, the next cycle.